miguelduartedev/Interactive-Maps/README.md

   - Customizable maps for the World, Europe, North America, South America, Africa and Asia
   - Color Picker (react-color)
-  - SVG Map zoom and drag
+  - SVG Map zoom and drag (requires holding Alt or Option on Desktop)
   - Filters for Political Unions and Geographic Positions (UN Definition)
   - Customizable title/description/legend of your custom map
   - General tools: Color Removal, Clear All, Select All, Export Map (save-svg-as-png)